 - The format of newspapers has undergone drastic changes

-The sheer amount of information that you have available at your fingertips on a screen is extensive, and the opportunities are ever-evolving.
+The sheer amount of information that you have available at your fingertips (on a screen) is extensive.
+Furthermore, the opportunities are ever-evolving.
 This is why technological advances are so prevalent in today’s society.

 Starting in the 1970s, the digital age began when the personal computer (PC) first became a reasonable size (and price!).
-As digital technology developed, it started taking more and more of an active role in our lifestyles to the point where not many of us could imagine living without our laptops or mobiles.
-It is also known as the information age, due to the capabilities of modern technology to transfer information freely.
+As digital technology developed, it started taking more and more of an active role in our lifestyles.
+Ultimately, it got to the point where not many of us could imagine living without our laptops or mobiles.

-These advances in digital media and the use of the computer in print production have also enabled the press production workforce to be reduced, thus allowing maximum production in an efficient manner.
+These advances in digital media and the use of the computer in print production have also enabled the press production workforce to be reduced.
+Thus, it has allowed maximum production in an efficient manner.

-Changes such as these occurred when secretaries started to use computers for the first time, instead of their ever-faithful but cumbersome typewriters.
-Errors on typewriters had to be corrected manually whereas now we can edit as we go so this makes the process a lot faster and more efficient.
-Computers were becoming more popular in the 1990s, but they did not have the capabilities or functionality of modern day devices.
+Changes such as these occurred when secretaries started to use computers for the first time.
+Secretaries replaced the computer with their ever-faithful but cumbersome typewriters.
+Errors on typewriters had to be corrected manually.
+Whereas now, we can edit as we go so this makes the process a lot faster and more efficient.
+Computers were becoming more popular in the 1990s.
+But, they did not have the capabilities or functionality of modern day devices.
 It did, however, give us a glimpse at that point of how we can manipulate design and text on the screen.

 Gaming technology has also advanced through recent decades.
 Gone are the days of the Amstrad complete with joystick, when we used cassettes, and we all spent a considerable amount of time waiting for software to load.
 PlayStation and Sega consoles became hugely popular at the end of the 20th century.
-However, these have also since been outdone by the Wii and the gaming opportunities that now exist online, which enable players to interact with other players.
+However, these have also since been outdone by the Xbox and online gaming, which enable players to interact with other players.

-Shopping has become digital with a high proportion of individuals now choosing to shop on the internet.
+A high proportion of individuals now choose to shop on the internet.
 Supermarket and high street shopping are both popular activities online.
-However, in the case of supermarket shopping, it is easy to wonder whether this is a lazy approach or merely a more efficient way of shopping given the busy lives we lead today.
+However, in the case of supermarket shopping, it is a lazy approach or merely a more efficient way of shopping given the busy lives we lead today.
 The ease of letting someone else pick and pack, and even deliver, your goods to you is perhaps too convenient.
 Local businesses have suffered as a result, but a lot have tried to fight back by also developing a presence online.

 The amount of progression that has been made with technology over the years is not felt so much in the younger generation, who grow up with it.
 We see this clearly when children receive tablets for Christmas presents.
 Is this slightly too advanced, or is it just a way of introducing them to the world in which they live in, to give them a head start?